Jeremy Vine (TV programme): Regular panellists

-Sister Programmes

-Jeremy Vine Extra/Storm Huntley
+Storm and Alexis

-On 17 January 2022, it was announced that Vine's morning show slot would be extended by an hour from 19 January 2022 by dropping the scheduled repeat of Shoplifters & Scammers: At War with the Law at 12:15 pm and moving Nightmare Tenants, Slum Landlords by an hour.
-The extended part of the programme was initially known as Jeremy Vine Extra, and hosted by Storm Huntley, as Vine has a radio show on BBC Radio 2 that starts at 12:00 noon (though for the schedules from 19 January until late February, Tina Daheley was sitting in for Vine on the radio).
+On 17 January 2022, Channel 5 and ITN Productions announced that the Jeremy Vine slot would be extended by an hour from the 19th.
+Known as Jeremy Vine Extra, this slot was exclusively fronted by Storm Huntley as Vine hosts his BBC Radio 2 show during the slot.
 The first cover presenter, Tessa Chapman, hosted the show on 23 March.
 Dawn Neesom hosted from 27 June to 1 July due to Huntley having COVID-19.

-It was announced on 6 July 2022 that during Huntley's maternity leave, that Neesom would take over in July and early August and Alexis Conran and Michelle Ackerley will take over from the second Monday of August and the first Monday of September respectively.
+It was announced on 6 July 2022 that during Huntley's maternity leave, Neesom would take over in July and early August and Alexis Conran and Michelle Ackerley will take over from the second Monday of August and the first Monday of September, respectively.
 It was also announced that the show will be extended to end at 12:45 pm from 1 August 2022 onwards due to the ending of Australian soap opera Neighbours.
 Following Conran's final show on 2 September 2022, Neesom returned to present the first week of Ackerley's duration before Ackerley joined the following week.
 After Ackerley's final show, Conran returned for the following week, followed by Neesom for the week after.

 In May 2023, Huntley announced on her Twitter account that Jeremy Vine Extra would be renamed to Storm Huntley from 15 May, due to her being the main presenter of that segment of the show, while Channel 5 announced that the programming would be further extended into the afternoon with Alexis Conran presenting after Huntley.

-On Monday 26 June 2023, Storm Huntley was extended from an hour to 11:15 am to 12:40 pm, with the time being taken off the Alexis Conran programme and Jeremy Vine remaining the same at two hours long.
+On 26 June, Storm Huntley was extended from an hour to 11:15 am to 12:40 pm, with the time being taken off the Alexis Conran programme and Jeremy Vine remaining the same at 2 hours long.

-As of 2025, Storm Huntley runs from 11:30 am to 12:30 pm.
+By 2025, Storm Huntley ran from 11:30 am to 12:30 pm.
+After Vanessa's first series wrapped up, the show's slot was briefly extended to run from 11:30 am to 1:25 pm.

+Beginning in January 2026, Alexis Conran was added as permanent co-presenter (after he previously filled in for Huntley during her maternity leave in 2025) and the program's slot was renamed as Storm & Alexis, airing from 11:30 am to 12:45 pm.